 To save money on any ferry day-tours around the island, book at travel agencies on the streets of Chaweng or through the internet; it’s much cheaper than booking through the resort, with a substantial amount of commission coming off the price.

 Get on a shuttle bus and Get Around Koh Samui

 There you have it, the major alternatives of getting around Koh Samui from your Fair Dinkum Traveller, stress-free and hopefully in one piece.
-However, please heed to this warning, if you’re travelling by your means, respect the roads, other motorists and the laws of the country.
+However, please listen to this advice, if you’re travelling by motorcycles, respect the roads, other motorists and the country’s laws.